Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

 - `Act_AdjAcct` Adjusts the cash on the player account.
 Cash will be automatically clamped to prevent overflows/underflows.
     1. `STRING|Activator` The players to have their cash being modified.
     1. `INTEGER :0` A positive or negative number of cash.
 Cannot exceed more than +-(2^32)-1.
+- `Act_AddCargo` Adds cargo.
+Only works for players.
+Will fail if player has not enough cargo space.
+    1. `STRING|Activator` The players to receive the cargo.
+    1. `STRING` The item nickname to use.
+    1. `INTEGER :0` Amount of items to add to cargo.
+    1. `[True|False :False]` Whether this cargo is flagged as mission item.